Bhagya237/littlepay/README.md

     ```
 4. The application will generate output.csv in the root directory

+## Notes

+1. The output given in the example(Tap IDs 1 &2) the duration value should be 300 seconds instead of 900 seconds

 ## Assumptions

 1. The input file is in the root directory of the project with well-formed data and without missing values
 2. The second tap in a trip is always marked OFF by the device itself
 3. The bus device clock is not changing during a trip (i.e. the clock will not reset)